gitBouncer/Blockchain-THM-room-walkthrough-/README.md

-#Do the following only in case of error:
+!Do the following only in case of error:

 If you are not using the "THM attack box" it may be that you have problems starting the server, in that case try to install docker-compose with the follow commands and start the server again: